themiszamani/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 ### Composable resource trees

 We will now create a resource tree in which data will bereplicated automatically between two resource.
-When you are working on our training machines please create the resources in your home directory and set the read and write access for the *irods* user.
+When you are working on our training machines, please create the resources in your home directory and set the read and write access for the *irods* user.
 If you are working on your own machine you can create the resources directly under */var/lib/irods*.

 **Create two unix file system resources**
 ```sh